Salary and Career Info

-Earn your photography master’s degree at RIT, ranked by U.S. News as the 6th best fine arts school for a graduate degree in photography.
+Earn your graduate photography degree at RIT, ranked by U.S. News & World Report as the 6th best fine arts school for a graduate degree in photography.

 The program provides students with the opportunity to use the still and moving image as a means to develop as a practicing artist, pursue a professional career and earn a livelihood, enrich their personal lives and society as a whole, and create a community of creativity, scholarship, and purpose.

 Graduate students have dedicated individual studio spaces as well as dedicated digital labs.
 They work with an abundance of equipment in imaging and printing technologies for traditional, alternative and digital fine art applications.
 Graduate students have access to up-to-date computers, scanners, software, and printers.
 A wide variety of shooting studios are also available, along with a dedicated graduate space for experimental activities and displays.
 The Photo School “Cage” contains a wide-range of DSLR and video cameras, including Nikon, Canon, Sony, and Leica, as well as a large inventory of lenses.
 There is also a significant inventory of medium format and large format cameras as well as a myriad of accessories for the still and moving image.